-The subject area is currently used as a plant nursery, with turf and rows of various species of small trees.
-The Site is generally bounded by agricultural fields to the east and west and residential buildings to the south.
+The subject area is currently occupied by a single family dwelling.
+The Site is situated in an area of single family dwellings and small multiplexes.
 The following sections provide a summary of the soil and groundwater conditions.

 3.2 Soil Stratigraphy